 Basement: A dehumidifier is a great addition to a home, clean it regularly to keep it running efficiently.
 Also, check for any dampness on the walls or floors to keep heat or air inside the home and to keep the foundation secure.
 This will also prevent any costly repairs in the future.

 Faucets: Evaluate each of your home’s faucets checking for leaks.
-Replace any washers if needed.
+Replace any washers using DIY plumbing tips.
 This prevents water loss and wasted money.

 Fireplace: Be sure to always clean your fireplace of ashes and debris.
 Also, make sure that there is no missing or loose mortar within your chimney.
 Have your chimney professionally cleaned after each winter season to help maintain its effectiveness.
 Make sure to close the damper tightly in the spring; however if your home is not air-conditioned leave it open for better ventilation.